MrGarisYT/GoConomy/README.md

 Integration: Compatible with popular economy plugins like EssentialsX and Gringotts.

 API Access: Provides a plugin API for developers to extend functionality.
 🚀 Installation
 Download the Plugin:

-Clone this repository:
+1. Clone this repository:

-bash
-Copy
-Edit
 git clone https://github.com/YourUsername/economy-plugin.git
 Or download the ZIP file from the releases page.

-Build the Plugin:
+2. Build the Plugin:

-Navigate to the project directory:
+Navigate to the project directory: cd economy-plugin

-bash
-Copy
-Edit
-cd economy-plugin
 Build the plugin using Go:

-bash
-Copy
-Edit
 go build -o EconomyPlugin.so -buildmode=plugin

-Deploy the Plugin:
+3. Deploy the Plugin:

 Place EconomyPlugin.so into your EndStone server's plugin directory.

-Restart the Server:
+4. Restart the Server:

 Restart your EndStone server to load the new plugin.